List of sports rivalries

+One of the first known sports rivalries occurred in the Roman Empire between the Blues and the Greens, and the minor teams of the Reds and Whites, each of which were chariot racing clubs competing at the Hippodrome in Constantinople.
+The rivalry took on political tones as well, coming close to deposing the Roman Emperor Justinian in 532 CE in a riot and the suppression of the riot killed tens of thousands of people.

 Owners have been known to encourage rivalries as they tend to improve game attendance and television ratings for rivalry matches.
 Clubs can reduce fan aggression surrounding rivalry games by acknowledging rather than downplaying the conflict because the rivalry is an integral part of fan identity.

 Games between two rivals that are based in areas of close geographical proximity are often known as a local derby, or simply just a derby (/'dɑrbi/ DAR-bee, /ˈdɜrbi/ DUR-bee); a sporting event between two teams from the same town, city or region.
-The term is usually connected with association football and the media and supporters will often refer to this fixture as "Derby Day".
+In modern usage the term is usually connected with association football and the media and supporters will often refer to this fixture as "Derby Day".
+However, and unsurprisingly, the first recorded use of the term was to refer to major provincial horse races from a time when the Epsom Derby, was not only England’s major sporting event but also a huge social occasion.

-The term "derby" possibly originated from the Derby, a horse race in England, founded by the 12th Earl of Derby in 1780.
-The 19th Earl has since claimed the Derby name was originally only given to one other sporting event: fixtures between St Helens at one end of the family's Knowsley estate and Wigan at the other.

-The other theory as to the name's origin involves Shrovetide football, an early, unofficiated version of both association and rugby football.
-It was first played in the town of Derby prior to Medieval times.
-From as early as the 12th century it was known to have been played in Ashbourne.
-It was a chaotic and exuberant affair that involved the whole town, often resulting in fatalities.
-The goals were at Nuns Mill in the north and the Gallows Balk in the south of the town, and much of the action took place in the River Derwent or the Markeaton Brook.
-Nominally the players came from All Saints' and St Peter's parishes, but in practice the game was a free-for-all with as many as 1,000 players.
-A Frenchman who observed a match in 1829 wrote in horror, 'if Englishmen call this play, it would be impossible to say what they call fighting'.
-Shrovetide football is still an annual event in the town of Ashbourne.